sukhjinder-kumar/blog/_posts/2023-04-07-Gradient_Descent.md

 ## Problem Statement

 Consider a function $f: \mathbb{R}^n \rightarrow \mathbb{R}$, our aim is to find the minimum value of the function.
-Before we begin we could have generalised a bit more, what about functions whose domain is $\subseteq \mathbb{R}^n$.
-For the time being let us continue with former problem statement.
+Now before we begin we could have generalised a bit more, what about functions whose domain is $\subseteq \mathbb{R}^n$.
+But for the time being let us continue with former problem statement.

 Let $f(x) = x^2$ be a one-dimensional function whose domain is real line.
 One can quickly infer its minimum value is 0 and is attained at $x = 0$.
 One way to see this follows from a keen inspection of derivative, namely by setting it to 0.